trishullab/PutnamBench/README.md

 | Isabelle      | 640            |
 | Coq           | 417            |

 We also report the number of problems in a certain category.
 Note that some problems fall under multiple categories.
+While the categories are intended to capture general features of the problems, we indicate that there is a high variance of problems inside an individual category.

 | Category         | Total Quantity |
 | ---------------- | -------------- |